STORM: Slot-based Task-aware Object-centric Representation for robotic Manipulation: Experiments

 We conduct ablations to evaluate the effects of STORM's key components.
-Specifically, we investigate: (1) the impact of the multi-phase learning, (2) the influence of different masks representations.
-We perform all of our ablative studies on a subset of 10 tasks from the MetaWorld~\cite{mclean2025metaworldimprovedstandardizedrl} benchmark.
-We evaluate each model on in-distribution data and out-of-distribution with the introduction of different visual distractor objects.
-Results detailed in Table~\ref{table:ablation} expose that a policy relying solely on a frozen DINOv2 visual backbone already achieves strong in-distribution performance on MetaWorld.
-However, its generalization substantially degrades under out-of-distribution (OD) perturbations, highlighting the limitations of purely dense, non-object-centric representations when confronted with novel distractors.
+Specifically, we investigate: (1) the impact of the two-phase learning, (2) the impact of the novel task-awareness module, (3) the influence of different masks representations.
+All of our ablative studies are performed on the MetaWorld~\cite{mclean2025metaworldimprovedstandardizedrl} benchmark.
+Results detailed in Table~\ref{table:ablation} are analyzed in following paragraphs.

-\paragraph{Multi-phase learning} Naïvely introducing object-centric slots trained from scratch on the downstream manipulation data leads to a significant performance drop in both ID and OD settings.
+\paragraph{Two-phase learning \& Task awareness} Naïvely training task-aware slots from scratch directly on the downstream manipulation data leads to a significant performance drop in both ID and OD settings.
 This degradation indicates that jointly learning object decomposition and policy control from limited task-specific demonstrations is unstable and detrimental.
-As illustrated in the top-row of Figure~\ref{fig:masks}, the resulting slot masks are noisy, poorly localized, and fail to consistently bind to task-relevant entities, which in turn negatively impacts policy learning.

-Pre-training the slot-based object-centric layers and then keeping them frozen during the policy training partially alleviates this issue, yielding comparable ID performance and a notable improvement in OD generalization.
-Nevertheless, the best results are achieved with our proposed multi-phase training strategy (STORM), where object-centric representations are first learned independently and then carefully adapted during policy training.
+Pre-training the task-aware slot-based object-centric layers and keeping them frozen during the policy training partially alleviates this issue, yielding comparable ID performance to the frozen VFM and a notable improvement in OD generalization.

+Removing the task-aware training aligning slots with task-embeddings leads back to the DINOSAUR setup.
+This model decompose scenes into discrete entities but lack an inherent understanding of which objects are relevant to the current objective.
+DINOSAUR achieves a respectable 73.2\% in ID, but its performance drops to 46.0\% under OD conditions.

+Nevertheless, the best results are achieved with our proposed task-aware two-phase training strategy (STORM), where object-centric representations are first learned independently and then carefully adapted during policy training.
 This decoupling stabilizes optimization and enables the slots to maintain coherent object bindings while adapting to task-specific cues, resulting in consistent improvements in both ID and OD performance.

 \paragraph{Mask representation:} In addition to learning object-centric slots, we provide the policy with explicit spatial information derived from the slot masks.
 Mask representations encode complementary geometric cues (object's location, extent, and shape) that are not fully captured by appearance features alone.
 We evaluate three different mask encodings: \texttt{center}, which uses the mask’s center of mass; \texttt{bbox}, which encodes the bounding box coordinates; and \texttt{mask}, which directly embeds the binary mask using a shallow CNN.